bxdoan/bxdoan/README.md

 <div align="center">

-> Do you need a reason to not want to lose
+> The most difficult thing is the decision to act, the rest is merely tenacity.

-> — Shoyo Hinata —
+> — Amelia Earhart —

 </div>